twanvissers/assignments-1/Management Control Systems.md

 1. Strategic focus of the firm
 2. Noise of the developed performance measures

-*Multi-task problem:* contracting imperfection arising when some tasks can be easily measured (sales) but others cannot (innovation) and many desired outcomes have a long-term horizon -- (Goal congruence)
+*Multi-task problem:* contracting imperfection arises when some tasks can be easily measured (sales) but others cannot (innovation) and many desired outcomes have a long-term horizon -- (Goal congruence)

 $\rightarrow$ Employee selection and incentive contracting are complementary control choices

-*Noisy performance measures:* firms that are highly committed to orgazational learning attach a lot of importance to innovation -- few good performance measures available (external volatility $\rightarrow$ noise) $\rightarrow$ rely more on employee selection
+*Noisy performance measures:* firms that are highly committed to organizational learning attach a lot of importance to innovation -- few good performance measures available (external volatility $\rightarrow$ noise) $\rightarrow$ rely more on employee selection

-$\rightarrow$ For firms that are committed to orgazational learning: selection processes and incentive contracting are substitutes.
+$\rightarrow$ For firms that are committed to organizational learning: selection processes and incentive contracting are substitutes.
 Relation depends on noise associated with external volatility.

 _**Results of the paper:**_